sXKYYYY/ItemsAdder-items/README.md

 If you take the content as reference, you may attribute TRIALHAMMER at proper conditions.

 This repository DOES NOT contain any actual models or textures used in-game.
-TRIALHAMMER are using these under content and conditions of all respective authors.
+TRIALHAMMER are using these under consent and conditions of all respective authors.